spark-jobserver/spark-jobserver/README.md

 ### Job Result Serialization

-The result returned by the `SparkJob` `runJob` method is serialized by the job server into JSON for routes that return the result (GET /jobs with sync=true, GET /jobs/<jobId>).
+The result returned by the `JSparkJob` `runJob` method is serialized by the job server into JSON for routes that return the result (GET /jobs with sync=true, GET /jobs/<jobId>).
 Currently the following types can be serialized properly: